-2) The need for close alignment and partnerships between digital learning teams, IT and education development teams.
-The project is co-led by CHEP and the Digital Learning Team, and the synergy that this provides is key to the successes we have achieved in online teaching and learning.
+- The need for close alignment and partnerships among digital learning teams, IT and education development teams.
+The project is co-led by CHEP and the digital learning team, and the synergy that this provides is key to the successes we have achieved in online teaching and learning.
 We will continue to work this way as we see the benefit of building confidence in using technologies that are useful to pedagogically driven teaching.

-Helen Carmichael is deputy director at the Centre for Higher Education Practice (CHEP) and Bobbi Moore is a senior learning designer in the Digital Learning Team, both at the University of Southampton.
-They co-lead the Enhancing Academic Support and Delivery Project for the University of Southampton.
+Helen Carmichael is deputy director at the Centre for Higher Education Practice (CHEP) and Bobbi Moore is a senior learning designer in the digital learning team, both at the University of Southampton.
+They co-lead the Enhancing Academic Support and Delivery Project.